GooseThings/ASL3-ID/README.md

 # ASL3 ID

-This Bash script monitors the keyed state of an **AllStarLink3 (ASL3)** node and provides audio notifications based on transmission activity.
+This Bash script monitors the keyed state of an **AllStarLink3 (ASL3)** node and sends a CW ID (or audio file if you want) based on transmission activity.
+This is meant to keep a repeater that may not have a controller with ID capability compliant with FCC regulations.
 It is designed to run as a background service via `systemd`.

 ## Features